hswick/jutsu/README.md

 Data Science Framework built with clojure design principles in mind.

-Easy to use abstractions that are decomposable for simplicity.
+Easy to use abstractions that compose and decompose with simplicity.

+Split or partial datasets are more important to programmers than the whole dataset

 Datasets are maps where the keys are columns and the elements are rows -Currently the concept of dataset assumes that rows of all columns are equal
+-TODO: jutsu-dataset spec (is this a valid? jutsu-dataset?)
+-Valid jutsu spec is a map that is not empty, and contains at least one key value pair, if there is more than one key all values of those keys have to be same length.
 ## Usage

 ```clojure